clickingbuttons/arrow-zig/README.md

 I cannot in good faith recommend using this format for the following reasons:

 1. [Array types](#Usage) are complicated and difficult to generically map to other type systems.
 2. Despite claiming to be zero-copy, if an array's buffer uses compression it must be copied.
-This implementation will also copy is its alignment is not 64 (C++ implementation uses 8).
+This implementation will also copy is its alignment is not 64 (the C++ implementation and most files use 8).
 3. Post-compression size savings compared to CSV are marginal.
 4. Poor backwards compatability.
 There have been 5 versions of the format, most undocumented, with multiple breaking changes.

 I also have the following gripes from implementing it:

 1. Poor existing tooling.
 Tools cannot inspect individual messages and have poor error messages.
-Despite the message format being designed for streaming existing tools work on the entire file at once.
+2. Despite the message format being designed for streaming existing tools work on the entire file at once.
-2. Poor documentation.
+3. Poor documentation.
 The upstream [`File.fbs`](https://github.com/apache/arrow/blob/main/format/File.fbs) has numerous **incorrect** comments.
-3. The message custom metadata that would make the format more useful than just shared `ffi` memory is inaccessible in most implementations (including this one) since they are justifiably focused on record batches.
+4. The message custom metadata that would make the format more useful than just shared `ffi` memory is inaccessible in most implementations (including this one) since they are justifiably focused on record batches.
-4. Existing implementations do not support reading/writing record batches with different schemas.
+5. Existing implementations do not support reading/writing record batches with different schemas.

 This implementation is only provided as a way to dump normal `Array`s to disk for later inspection.